ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-beagle-server-driven-component.md

 frameLayout.loadView(this, ScreenRequest("/serverDrivenComponent"))
 ```

-And that's it: just start your application and you'll see the screen below!
+And that's it: just start your application and you'll see the screen below:

 <div align="center">
 {{< figure src="/shared/server-driven-comp-ios.gif" width="20%" >}}
 </div>

-Click on the button and notice that the function in that component is implemented and functional, ie the Beagle displays all components as if they were native.
+Click on the button and you will see the function in that component is implemented and functional, Beagle displays all components like they are native.